 |Malaga Airport to Fuengirola – 12 stops||Journey time around 34 minutes|

 Yes, there are lifts to take you down to the trains.
-You do need to check the other stations though for lifts and access.
+You do need to check below about the other stations though for lifts and access.
+Torremolinos there is no access.

-We have been informed by Renfe, the train company here that all Malaga Cercanias Lines, with the exception of Torremolinos Station, do either have a lift, a ramp or easy access for people with reduced mobility that use wheelchairs.
-If you travel to any of these stations, take photos and send them into us on Facebook.
-Let us know if there are steps, escalators, lifts or ramps.
+We have been informed by Renfe, the train company, that all Malaga Cercanias Lines either have a lift, a ramp or easy access for people with reduced mobility that use wheelchairs with the exception of Torremolinos.
+If you travel to any of these stations and have difficulties with access please let others know on our Facebook Group (link below).